hanishkvc/docs-notes_plus/Tech/HW/Tools/KiCad/KiCad-Notes.rst

   + Use local clearances settings only in special cases where required.

 * NOTE: Use space bar to set the origin point for delta distance calculation as and when required.

+* Set Reference & Value properties of footprint to REF** (One in F.Silk and one in F.Fab)

+* Create a 3d step/stp file, and assign to the component footprint, if you want to see the component in 3D mechanical view.

 C02.02> Some common PCB Editor settings
 ----------------------------------------